-Warp: Warp threads are the vertical threads of the foundation of an Oriental rug which run parallel to the edges of the rug.
+Warp: Warp threads are the vertical threads of the foundation of an Oriental rug.

 Weft: Weft threads are the horizontal threads of the foundation of an Oriental rug.
 I remember these because weft rhymes with “left” and they run from right to left.